serifenuruysal/Most-Popular-Tv-Shows/README.md

 •Gson for network opertaions

-•Retrofit for network opertaions
+•Retrofit for REST api communication

 •RxJava for asynch operations

 •Glide for Image loading

-•Android Architecture Library for Live data
+•Android Architecture Components for Live data

-•Support Library for Ui components
+•Android Support Library

 •Android Paging Library for paging

+•Data binding library for ViewModel

+•espresso for UI tests

+•mockito for mocking in tests